porcoesphino/knowledge/sciences/social/political_science/governments_primer.md

 In the absence of political order and law, everyone would have unlimited natural freedoms, including the freedom to plunder, rape and murder.
 A way to avoid these negatives is for people to give up some freedoms to the state in exchange for security.
-For example, most citizens are do not have the freedom to commit extreme violence and most states are granted the ability to imprison people, ideally those that have infringed on citizens freedoms.
-This is known as the [social contract theory](https://en.wikipedia.org/wiki/Social_contract) and has been used as a justification for why governments should exist.
+For example, most citizens do not have the freedom to commit extreme violence and most states are granted the ability to imprison people, ideally those that have infringed on other citizens freedoms.
+This is known as the [social contract theory](https://en.wikipedia.org/wiki/Social_contract) and is sometimes extended beyond why governments are important into the justification for why governments should exist.

-People are born into these governments are entering systems that have power structures they they may have never consented to and this is both an issue philosophically and framing that can be used to measure a government against.
+People born into these governments are entering systems that have power structures that they may have never consented to and this is both an issue philosophically and a framing that can be used to measure a government against.
 This is part of [consent of the governed](https://en.wikipedia.org/wiki/Consent_of_the_governed) theory with one perspective being that elections are the will of the people and that forms the basis of both consent and the authority of government.